ANI

 If the National Unity Government of the opposition wins its battle, China will be held responsible for assisting a ruthless military dictatorship.

-Get a daily dose of South East Asia Post news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+This article is written by Linn Maung for Mekong News.
+He is a senior online editor at Mekong News.
+(ANI)Get a daily dose of South East Asia Post news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to South East Asia Post.